-I’ve recently become interested in the art of Michael Ayrton (1921-1975).
+I’ve recently become interested in the art of Michael Ayrton (1921-1975), painter, sculptor, printmaker, author and radio and television personality,.
 His Minotaur was once a powerful brooding sculptural presence in Postman’s Park near the Museum of London, where I worked for a while in the 1980s; during my lunch break on sunny days I would sometimes sit in this haven of peace in the City.
 Iain Sinclair writes about it in his essay ‘Bulls and Bears and Mithraic misalignments: Weather in the City’.
 Then, some years ago it disappeared - too off-putting for the lunching workers?
 I’ve now discovered its current whereabouts and intend to track it down in its new lair as soon as I have the time.

 While dipping in to Justine Hopkins Michael Ayrton: a Biography (1994) I came across the following passage (p86):